 Reusable hand warmers are getting some deserved buzz.
 Are they better than the old, one-use kind?

 There's something about my hands, feet, and chest feeling cold that makes low temperatures the bane of my existence.
 It's especially true for my hands.
 If you see me asking people to "Feel how cold my hands are!" just know that I'm probably ready to go back inside.

-Thankfully, someone eventually got tired of me complaining about my cold hands and bought me reusable hand warmers.
+Thankfully, someone eventually got tired of me complaining about my cold hands and bought reusable hand warmers.
 I've loved them ever since.
 Reusable hand warmers are perfect for hunters, hikers, ice anglers, or anyone that's outside on a cold day.
 These hand warmers provide hours of heat and will keep your hands nice and toasty to tough it out through the fall and winter months.

 How Do Reusable Hand Warmers Work?

 Many use an internal metal disc for activation.
 Once you snap the disc, sodium acetate releases instant heat.

-HotSnapZ warmers, for example, are a sodium acetate hand warmer.
-They contain water, the small metal disc and sodium acetate, a food safe ingredient in salt.
+HotSnapZ warmers, for example, are sodium acetate hand warmers.
+They contain water, a small metal disc, and sodium acetate, a food-safe salt ingredient.

 The sodium acetate is dissolved in the water when it's first boiled, and it remains dissolved as a supersaturated solution.
 Pressing the metal disc releases the compound, along with the energy it took to store it, which exits as heat.